h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_28_explanation.md

 For the foundational approach to multivariate Gaussian classification with equal prior probabilities, see [[L2_1_31_explanation_population]], which was covered in our class lectures.
 This example introduces the basic concepts of Bayesian classification with multivariate Gaussian distributions and forms the basis for this more complex scenario.

 For a related problem that focuses on efficient implementation of MAP classification for real-time systems but with identical covariance matrices between classes, see [[L2_7_27_explanation]].
 This example explores similar concepts but results in different decision boundaries due to the covariance structure.

+For another example of flower species classification using multivariate Gaussian distributions, see [[L2_1_34_explanation]].
+This example explores the effect of different covariance structures between classes and compares Euclidean distance and Mahalanobis distance approaches in classification.